Igor Galynker: Mood disorders

+Suicide Prevention

+Since 2008, Galynker and his colleagues have been working on describing an acute suicidal mental state that precedes a suicide attempt.
+Their work has led to the formulation of the Narrative Crisis Model of Suicide.

+Narrative Crisis Model of Suicide

+The Narrative Crisis Model of Suicide (NCM) is a comprehensive theoretical framework aimed at illustrating the complex dynamic contributing to suicidal behavior.
+This model posits that individuals with an elevated baseline vulnerability to suicide may develop a Suicidal Narrative, a distorted perceptions of themselves, others and the world, when facing stressful life events.
+The Suicidal Narrative consist of eight stages, such as difficulties disengaging from unrealistic goals, difficulties redirecting one's efforts toward realistic goals, feelings of entitlement to happiness, social defeat, fear of humiliation, thwarted belongingness, perceived burdensomeness, and a perception of no future.
+Anchored in long-term inter and intra-personal vulnerabilities these distorted cognitions may result in individuals perceiving them as having no future, where suicide is the only viable option.
+The final stage of the NCM is the Suicide Crisis Syndrome.

-Suicide
+Suicide Crisis Syndrome

-Galynker's present research focuses on suicide prevention.
-In 2010, with Dr. Zimri Yaseen he described a suicide-specific clinical syndrome, the Suicide Crisis Syndrome (SCS), initially known as Suicide Trigger State.
-This finding was later replicated in three other studies.
-In high-risk suicidal inpatients, high scores in the Suicide Crisis Inventory (SCI) were strongly predictive of suicidal behavior within one-two months after discharge.
-The core feature of SCS is the persistent and desperate feeling of entrapment, which is urgency to escape or avoid an unbearable life situation when escape is perceived as impossible (Typical situations would include terminal illness, humiliating failure at work, or rejection by a romantic partner).
-In addition, the SCS involves affective disturbance, loss of cognitive control, hyperarousal and social withdrawal.
+In 2010, with Zimri Yaseen, Galynker introduced the concept of the Suicide Crisis Syndrome (SCS), initially known as Suicide Trigger State, a suicide-specific clinical entity, characterized by frantic hopelessness/entrapment, affective disturbance, loss of cognitive control, hyperarousal, and acute social withdrawal.
+SCS was found to be strongly predictive of suicidal behavior within one-two months after discharge.
 Importantly, the staple of current suicide risk assessment, suicidal ideation and intent may or may not be present.
+The SCS diagnosis is currently under review by the DSM Steering Committee for inclusion in the Diagnostic and Statistical Manual of Mental Disorders.

-In addition to the SCI, Galynker and colleagues have recently developed a multi-informant Modular Assessment of Risk for Imminent Suicide (MARIS).
+In addition to the SCI, Galynker and colleagues have developed a multi-informant Modular Assessment of Risk for Imminent Suicide (MARIS).
 MARIS has four independent assessment modules and is unique in that both patients and clinicians provide information.
 Clinicians' modules include their emotional responses to the SCS, which significantly improve predictive scale.
 Both the SCS and the MARIS projects were funded by the American Foundation for Suicide Prevention.
-Galynker recently proposed a Narrative-Crisis Model of Suicide, which so far has been supported by the experimental evidence.

 The SCS, the MARIS, and their clinical use are described in Galynker's recent textbook, "The Suicidal Crisis.
 Clinical Guide to the Assessment of Imminent Suicide Risk."

-As of 2021, the Suicide Crisis Syndrome is currently under review for inclusion in the DSM-5 as a suicide-specific diagnosis.
-The Suicidal Crisis, second edition, will be published in April 2023.
+In 2020, Northshore Healthcare System in Chicago implemented Galynker's Suicide Crisis patient assessment measure (SCI-SF) and found it to be a preferred tool for guiding a clinical decision-making regarding the hospitalization of patients at risk of suicide.

-Media and public awareness
+Advocacy and public awareness

 Galynker has been outspoken in his concerns about possible conflicts of interest between psychiatrists and the pharmaceutical industry.
 In 2005, he showed that the results of pharmaceutical trials published in even the most reputable scientific journals, JAMA Psychiatry and the American Journal of Psychiatry, systematically favored the drug produced by the manufacturer that paid for the study and disfavored the competitor.
-This study was profiled on the front page of USA Today.